SOCIAL PROJECTS AND AWARENESS

 COMMITTED TO THE UN' SDGs

 This initiative responds to Iberdrola group's commitment to society and is aligned with the United Nations' Sustainable Development Goals (SDG) for 2030, integrated into the company's business strategy.
-Specifically, Iberdrola's Social Program focuses its efforts on meeting goals number 1 (no poverty), number 3 (good health and well-being), number 4 (quality education), number 5 (gender equality) and number 10 (reduced inequalities).
+Specifically, Iberdrola's Social Programme focuses its efforts on meeting goals number 1 (no poverty), number 3 (good health and well-being), number 4 (quality education), number 5 (gender equality) and number 10 (reduced inequalities).

 3rd IBERDROLA INTERNATIONAL ENERGY COOPERATION AWARDS